querkmachine/kickstart/README.md

 * Changes to JavaScript compilation.
 There's now a file called `app.js`, which is always first in the concat queue, so you can initialise globals in there without having to check for their existence in every subsequent file.
 * Updated node dependencies, JavaScript libraries, and modified default Modernizr tests.
 * Favicons can now be automagically generated.
 Add a `favicon.png` file to the images directory and it'll be resized, converted and linked up for you.
+* Added CSS and viewport tag for the iPhone X's notch.
 * Simplied Twitter Card and OpenGraph tags.

 #### Sass